 Just as natural wood wide plank flooring, or a unique natural stone tile can make a dramatic difference in your interiors overall style, the use of natural stone patio pavers and flagging can make a great statement in your outdoor living area.

 Picking a stone for your outdoor patio can be difficult at first, but we have some information below that can guide you towards the design you are striving for.
 You can also look through the gallery to get an idea of the type of stone you like.

 “Dimensional Stone” / Pattern

 Typically these terms are used when referring to ‘Square and Rectangular’ shaped stone.
-With most stones that are dimensional, the stone is cut into Square and Rectangular blocks, then sliced ( with a saw) like a loaf of bread or split by hand.
+With most stones that are dimensional, the stone is cut into square and rectangular blocks, then sliced with a saw, like a loaf of bread or even split by hand.
 Different techniques make for varied surfaces which we will discuss below.
 Square and rectangular pattern stones typically create a more ‘formal’ look.
 However, a rustic edge can be achieved by applying special finishes.

 Sizes of Stone

 As most concrete pavers come in smaller 'brick sizes' like 2"x 8", natural stone pavers typically come 12"x 12" up to 24"x 36".
 Usually, the larger the size, the more difficult they are to find.
 This is especially true when trying to get a uniform color, or a naturally split stone - nature simply doesn't allow you to determine what you are getting!
 In addition, the larger the stone, the harder it is to handle both in the quarry, and on the job site.
 This is why many contractors prefer laying concrete pavers - you can pick them up with one hand!
 As you can see--comparing this tumbled bluestone patio, with the larger pattern patio, you get a much different look.